adamelliotfields/awesome-github-web-apps/README.md

   2. **Must be able to run locally on a Linux operating system.** Docker/Compose files would be nice to have.
 Having external dependencies (i.e., API keys, Firebase) is fine as long as they have a free tier.
   3. **Must be a functioning application.** It should not be a starter-kit.
   4. **Must have acceptable documentation.** Should contain information about the application along with installation instructions.
 A demo or screenshots are certainly nice to have.
 Documentation and demo apps should be in English.
-  5. **Must have at least 100 stars.** Exceptions can be made for awesome apps of all star counts, though.

-Ideally, the focus should be on quality over quantity.

-Simply open an issue explaining why you want to add the app and we can discuss if a pull request makes sense :smile:

 ## Tags
-  - `abandoned` - All development has stopped.
-  - `inactive` - Limited development activity.
   - `mobile` - Includes native mobile code (e.g., React Native, Flutter).
   - `desktop` - Includes desktop code (e.g., Electron, NW.js).
   - `static` - Can be deployed to any static web server (e.g., GitHub Pages, Surge).